Textualize/textual/docs/guide/content.md

 ### Styles

-Tags may contain any number of the following tags:
+Tags may contain any number of the following values:

 | Style       | Abbreviation | Description                                                                                                                                               |
 | ----------- | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------- |